Layer Parenting and Null Objects

 Overview

-Layer parenting creates a parent-child relationship between layers where the parent layer influences the position, rotation, and scale of the child.
-Null objects are invisible layers that work well with parenting!
+Null Objects are invisible layers that work well with parenting.
 They can be used with parenting to give another layer of control to your animations.
-This article will teach you how to use the both of these in your projects in Alight Motion.

 How to Parent Layers